mariochampion/liquibasehub-setup-mac/README.md

 1. open terminal and cd into your desired directory
 2. `git clone https://github.com/mariochampion/liquibasehub-setup-mac.git`
 3. `cd liquibasehub-setup-mac`
+4a.
+Example usage: `python makechangelogs.py 5 25` to create 5 changelogs of 25 changesets
+4b.
+Example usage: `python makechangelogs.py 5 25 update all` to create 5 changelogs of 25 changesets, run `update` and send `all` data to Hub using local and transient H2 database
+4c.
+Example usage: `python makechangelogs.py 5 25 update meta` to create 5 changelogs of 25 changesets, run `update` and send only `meta` data to Hub using local and transient H2 database

+**Details**
-4. there are two REQUIRED and two OPTIONAL parameters available in the command line
+1. There are two REQUIRED and two OPTIONAL parameters available in the command line.
+THE ORDER MATTERS.
     1. REQ: number of changelogs to create
     2. REQ: number of changesets in each changelog
     3. OPT: command to run (right now limited to `update`)
     4. OPT: switch to send data to Hub or not [off|all]
-5. Example: `python makechangelogs.py 5 25 <update> <all>`
+2. Example: `python makechangelogs.py 5 25 <update> <all>`
-6. Output with NO optional `update` parameter:
+3. Output with NO optional `update` parameter:
 	1. a new directory "loadtest_5x25_<HrMinSecTimestamp>" with contents
 	2. 5 changelogs named "changelog001.h2.sql", "changelog002.h2.sql", etc with 25 changesets in each
-	3. 5 matching liquibase.properties files "liquibase-01.properties", "liquibase-02.properties"
+	3. 5 matching liquibase.properties files "liquibase-01.properties", "liquibase-02.properties", etc
-7. Output with optional `update` parameter
+4. Output with optional `update` parameter:
 	1. same as above BUT then `liquibase update` is called for each properties file
 	2. if the optional 3rd parameter is supplied, you will be asked to Enter [y]/[n] if you want to send the commands report to Hub
+5. The 4th param details:
-8. If 4th param is "off" no data sent to Hub.
-If "all" then command metadata and sql content will sent to Hub
+    1. "all" then command's metadata, sql, and log content will sent to Hub
+    2. "meta" then only the command's metadata (and no sql or log content) will sent to Hub
+    3. "off" no data sent to Hub
+6. Time-tracking files:
-9. Also a time tracking changelog01-worktime.csv.CSV, etc file is created to log performance of each changelog file and
+	1. A time tracking changelog01-worktime.csv.CSV, etc file is created to log performance of each changelog file and
-10. A time_total.csv is added which provides total elapsed time in seconds to perform all the commands across all changelogs
+	2. A time_total.csv is added which provides total elapsed time in seconds to perform all the commands across all changelogs

 **NOTE**
 This script used an included local in-memory H2 database, which you can [y] or [n] decide to auto-start when running the script via